BattlePlugins/BattleDocs/docs/ba/customization/event.md

 ## Join Phase Games

 Games that have a join phase must be "opened", then "started".
 While "opened" players can join and leave.
 You must then "start" the game.
-You can "open" and "start" the match by doing the command `/<event> auto`, which will open the game for 3 minutes(configurable) then start it automatically. ===Auto run=== The simplest way to make an event happen.
+You can "open" and "start" the match by doing the command `/<event> auto`, which will open the game for 3 minutes(configurable) then start it automatically.

+===Auto Run===

+The simplest way to make an event happen.
 Do it automatically, it will announce instructions every minute until it starts.

 - `/<event> auto` Example: `/ffa auto`